Jamestar5847/ScoutingPASS5847/docs/GoogleSheets.md

           "page_title": "Rapid React",
           ...
 ```
+To pull the data into your Google Spreadsheet, put your cursor in the first cell where you want the data.
+When you scan
+the QR code it will fill in each cell using the tabs to move to the next cells.

 3. (Default configuration) Edit index.html to point to the Google Sheets configuration file (2023/CU_GS_config.js).
     * Change line 12 in index.html
     * Instead of 2023/CU_config.js point it to 2023/CU_GS_config.js

 4. (Custom configuration) Add gsCol tag to you config file
     * In that same configuration file, you need to add a "gsCol" tag for each element in the configuration script.
 The gsCol (AKA Google Sheets Column) will tell Google
   Sheets which column to put the data in.